-There’s a lot to expect when you’re expecting.
+There’s a whole lot to expect when you’re expecting.
 Luckily, you don’t have to switch up your whole routine.
-If you worked out before your pregnancy, it’s generally safe to continue your workouts, within reason.
-You should of course always consult your doctor prior to starting any routine, but as long as you’re not looking to jump into a brand-new-to-you workout, there are plenty of ways to continue moving your body safely and effectively with baby on board.
+If you routinely worked out before your pregnancy, it’s generally safe to continue your workouts, within reason.
+You should of course always consult your doctor prior to starting any routine, but as long as you’re not looking to jump into a brand-new-to-you workout, there are plenty of ways to continue moving your body safely and effectively, even with a baby on board.

 HIIT movements are a great way to keep your body active during pregnancy.
-At Fhitting Room, all of our trainers are pre- and post-natal certified to keep you moving safely.
+At Fhitting Room, all of our trainers are both pre-natal and post-natal certified to keep you moving safely.

 Here are 5 HIIT workouts (with modifications) from our certified trainer, Dennys Lozada – for you and your bump!